 Request for Information Regarding Use of Mobile Financial Services

-The CFPB is seeking information about how consumers are using mobile financial services to access products and services, manage finances, and achieve their financial goals, with a focus on economically vulnerable consumers.
+The Consumer Financial Protection Bureau (CFPB) is seeking information about how consumers are using mobile financial services to access products and services, manage finances, and achieve their financial goals, with a focus on economically vulnerable consumers.
 Comments must be received by September 10, 2014, to be assured of consideration.

 AARP Fraud Watch Network